 - Fraud and Abuse Compliance

-Mr. Levine was appointed by the United States Sentencing Commission in the fall of 2012 a national at-large member of the Practitioners Advisory Group (PAG), a standing defense attorney advisory group to the Commission, and he was appointed PAG Chair effective October 2016.
-In 2016, Mr. Levine was honored by the Pennsylvania Association of Criminal Defense Lawyers (PACDL) with the Alan Jay Josel Advocacy Award for his representation in the U.S. Supreme Court case, United States v.
+Mr. Levine was appointed by the United States Sentencing Commission to be Chair of the Practitioners Advisory Group (PAG), a standing defense attorney advisory group to the Commission.
+In 2016, Mr. Levine was honored by the Pennsylvania Association of Criminal Defense Lawyers (PACDL) with the Alan Jay Josel Advocacy Award for his advocacy in the U.S. Supreme Court case, United States v.
 Elonis (the “Facebook threats” case).

-During his time at the Department of Justice, Mr. Levine was a member of national working groups responsible for implementing “white collar” law enforcement policies concerning health care, government contracting, qui tam lawsuits and electronic discovery.
+During his time at the Department of Justice, Mr. Levine was a member of national working groups responsible for implementing “white collar” law enforcement policies concerning health care and government contracting fraud, qui tam lawsuits and electronic discovery.
 Before leading the 80-lawyer Criminal Division at the U.S. Attorney's Office, he supervised both its Public Corruption and its Government & Health Care Fraud Units.
 He successfully prosecuted multi-month RICO or conspiracy trials in the areas of bank fraud, tax shelter fraud, public corruption and domestic terrorism and received the Attorney General's Award for Distinguished Service, the Justice Department’s second-highest award.
-His experience extends across enforcement agencies including the FBI, IRS, SEC, EPA, Postal Inspection Service, DEA and Offices of Inspector General (OIG) for the FDA, HHS and Departments of Defense, Transportation, and Labor.
+His experience extends across enforcement agencies including the FBI, IRS, SEC, EPA, Postal Inspection Service, DEA and Offices of Inspector General (OIG) for HHS, FDA, and Departments of Defense, Transportation, and Labor.

 Mr. Levine writes and speaks frequently on white collar defense issues.
-A member of the Editorial Board of the Business Crimes Bulletin, he is past President of the Federal Bar Association Criminal Law Committee (Philadelphia chapter), was Vice-Chair of the Corporate Governance Task Force of the American Health Lawyers Association and also was Project Advisor to its Sarbanes-Oxley Task Force, and participated in the Working Group On Crime As Business at the University of Pennsylvania's Zicklin Center for Business Ethics Research.
-He also served the Disciplinary Board of the Supreme Court of Pennsylvania as a Hearing Committee Member, has consulted for both the National Institute of Justice and the Department of Homeland Security, and is a Board Member of PACDL and of the Committee of 70, a municipal government watchdog group dedicated enhancing the efficiency and integrity of city government.
-He has guest taught or lectured at the University of Pennsylvania, Temple and Villanova law schools as well as at Brown University, West Chester University, and Penn’s Wharton School.
+A member of the Editorial Board of the Business Crimes Bulletin, he is past President of the Federal Criminal Law Committee (EDPA), was Vice-Chair of the Corporate Governance Task Force of the American Health Lawyers Association and Project Advisor to its Sarbanes-Oxley Task Force, and participated in the Working Group On Crime As Business at the University of Pennsylvania's Zicklin Center for Business Ethics Research.
+He has also served the Disciplinary Board of the Supreme Court of Pennsylvania as a Hearing Committee Member, consulted for both the National Institute of Justice and the Department of Homeland Security, and is a Board Member of PACDL and of the Committee of 70, a municipal government watchdog group dedicated to enhancing the efficiency and integrity of city government.
+He has guest taught or lectured at the University of Pennsylvania, Temple, and Villanova law schools as well as at Brown University, West Chester University, and Penn’s Wharton School.

 Over the years, Mr. Levine has been recognized as or listed in: